andrew-jacobs/lh-one/README.md

 Sadly Bob passed away in May 2017 following a stroke and the project was not finished.

 In memory of my friend I've decided to clean up the code, schematics and PCB design then release it all on Github.

+## To Do:

+These tasks remain to be completed:

+1. I need to complete and rationalise the UK lighthouse characteristics.
+2. I intended to use the UART to communicate with a PC hosted application that allows custom patterns to be created and downloaded.